DefenseLogisticsAgency/DLA-Wiki-Approach/CHAPTER_ONE-LEGAL_ISSUES_SPECIFIC_TO_THE_COMMANDER.md

 ### Command Authority over Civilians

--	 The commander has authority over his/her civilian employees
+* The commander has authority over his/her civilian employees

-  --	 The commander can give promotions and bonuses, as well as impose sanctions
+    - Rhe commander can give promotions and bonuses, as well as impose sanctions

-  --	 AFI 36-series defines this relationship
+    - AFI 36-series defines this relationship

--	 The commander has less authority over nonemployee civilians on base
+* The commander has less authority over nonemployee civilians on base

-  --	 As “mayor” of the base, the installation commander has authority to maintain order and discipline, and to protect federal resources
+    - As “mayor” of the base, the installation commander has authority to maintain order and discipline, and to protect federal resources

-  --	 As a practical matter, this authority may be limited to detaining individuals for civilian law enforcement officials and barring them from the installation
+    - As a practical matter, this authority may be limited to detaining individuals for civilian law enforcement officials and barring them from the installation

-  --	 The installation commander may bar an individual from the base for misconduct but must follow certain procedural requirements
+    - The installation commander may bar an individual from the base for misconduct but must follow certain procedural requirements

-  --	 The commander has no authority over civilians off base
+    - The commander has no authority over civilians off base

 ### References
 * U.S. Const.
 Art.
 II, § 2